adirbru/USPrediction/code/README.md

 The training process follows these steps:

-1. **Data Loading**: Extracts frames from paired video files
+1. **Data Loading**: Extracts frames from paired video files and organizes by subject
-2. **Cross-Validation Setup**: Creates k-fold splits with the specified random seed
+2. **Subject Split**: Splits subjects into training (75%) and validation (25%) sets
-3. **Model Training**: For each fold:
+3. **Model Training**:
-   - Creates a fresh U-Net model with ResNet34 encoder
+   - Creates a U-Net model with ResNet34 encoder
-   - Trains for the specified number of epochs
+   - Trains on training subjects for the specified number of epochs
-   - Tracks training and validation losses
+   - Validates on validation subjects after each epoch
-   - Saves the best model for this fold
+   - Saves the best model based on validation loss
-4. **Model Selection**: Selects the best model across all folds
-5. **Results Summary**: Provides detailed cross-validation statistics
+4. **Results Summary**: Provides detailed training statistics and subject information

 ### Output

 The training process will output:

+- **Subject Information**: Which subjects are used for training vs validation
 - **Real-time Progress**: Training and validation losses for each epoch
-- **Per-fold Results**: Best validation loss for each fold
+- **Best Model Tracking**: Automatic saving of the best model based on validation loss
-- **Final Summary**: Mean, standard deviation, and range of validation losses
+- **Final Summary**: Training statistics including final losses and subject breakdown
 - **Saved Model**: Best model checkpoint saved to the specified path

 ### Example Output